Kyunki Saas Bhi Kabhi Bahu Thi 2 - Details, Cast, Crew

 Can you believe it has been over 15 years since the original wrapped up?

-With Season 2 premiering on July 29, 2025, at 10:30 PM on Star Plus and streaming on JioHotstar, it is like the show never left.
+With Season 2 on Star Plus and streaming on JioHotstar, it is like the show never left.

 Ekta Kapoor and Balaji Telefilms are bringing back nostalgia while mixing in modern twists; honestly, it feels like coming home.